Final Four events focusing on safety ahead of influx of visitors

 It’s important for people be on the lookout for anything suspicious, Brown added.

-A Final Four Fan Fest, the March Madness Music Festival and the Final Four Tip-Off Tailgate all kicking off this Friday.
-Purdue will play N.C.
-State on Saturday at 3:09pm and UConn will play Alabama at 5:49 p.m.
+A Final Four Fan Fest, the March Madness Music Festival and the Final Four Tip-Off Tailgate all kick off this Friday.
+Purdue will play North Carolina State at State Farm Stadium on Saturday at 3:09 p.m., followed by Connecticut vs. Alabama at 5:49 p.m.

 We want to hear from you.